 6. The remote UE and UE-to-network relay continues the rest of procedure for the relay service over the secure PC5 link.

-NOTE: the rest of procedure is determined depending on the UE-to-network relay types (i.e., L2 or L3 relay).
+NOTE: The rest of procedure is determined depending on the UE-to-network relay types (i.e., L2 or L3 relay).

 *** END OF CHANGES ***